Blair2004/tendoo-cms/about.md

-# You're using Tendoo CMS 3.0.3
+# You're using Tendoo CMS 3.0.4

-Congratulation, Tendoo CMS 3.0.3 has been successfully installed.
+Congratulation, Tendoo CMS 3.0.4 has been successfully installed.
 This page is a summary of what you can expect for it : (improvements, new features, bug fixes, and so on).
 Thank's for having choosed Tendoo CMS to build your web application.

 ---

+# Bug Fix
+Tendoo CMS users has faced some issue, while trying to install Tendoo CMS on production server.
+This bug has been discovered within core files, and this bug is due to back slash and forward slash usage on file path.
+Hope you'll enjoy this new release.

 # What's new